-For buttercream frostings, baked Alaskas, or meringue pies, the egg whites should reach at least 140 degrees F (60 degrees C) for safety’s sake.
-Some supermarkets sell pre-pasteurized egg whites; these require a much longer whipping time to reach the desired volume for a meringue.
+Cooked meringues are ideal for making buttercream frostings, topping baked Alaskas, or decorating meringue pies because the egg whites are cooked to at least 140 degrees F (60 degrees C), effectively killing bacteria that can cause food-borne illness.
+Note that cooking—or pasteurizing—egg whites is not a concern when the meringue will be baked longer than ten minutes in a moderate oven (350 degrees F/175 degrees C).
+Some supermarkets do sell pre-pasteurized egg white, but these require a much longer whipping time to reach the desired volume for a meringue.

 Read more about making cooked Swiss meringues.

 Solution: Bake your meringue pie at a high temperature with a short baking time.
 This prevents overcooking the outer layer of meringue, so beading is avoided.
 Bake at 425 degrees F (220 degrees C) for 4 to 5 minutes.

-Weeping–loss of water between the meringue and the pie filling–is caused by undercooking.
-Solution: Spread meringue over hot pie filling, and spread to the edges to seal.
-Hot filling is necessary to ensure that the inside of the meringue cooks, preventing weeping.
-Fine cake crumbs, vanilla wafer crumbs, or soft white bread crumbs sprinkled lightly over the filling will absorb liquid between the layers, another preventative against weeping.
+Solution: Make sure the pie filling is hot before you spread meringue over it, then spread to the edges to seal.
+Hot filling ensures that the inside of the meringue cooks, preventing weeping.
+Sprinkling fine cake crumbs, vanilla wafer crumbs, or soft white bread crumbs over the filling will absorb liquid between the meringue and the pie filling, which will also prevent weeping.

 Shrinking is a loss of volume during baking.